Surgical Workflow Recognition: from Analysis of Challenges to Architectural Study: Methodology

 \subsection{Visual Backbone - Stage 1}

-\textbf{Frame-level} CNNs operate on a single frame using the visual contend to create a classification.
-For the task of surgical workflow recognition a purely frame-level model has problems in resolving Local Ambiguities as this is a challenging task, and even an experienced surgeon might consider the incorrect phase from a single frame.
+\textbf{Frame-level.} Frame-level methods operate on a single image using the visual contend to create a classification (Figure~\ref{fig2} - Prediction Frame).
+For the task of surgical workflow recognition a purely frame-level model has problems in resolving Local Ambiguities as discussed in section~\ref{challenges}.
 The one exception to this is when a particular local ambiguity only appears in a single phase of the surgery which would make the local ambiguity a descriptive frame for both algorithm and clinician.
-If the local ambiguity appears in many different phases a capable surgeon would still be able to resolve this uncertainty by simply taking into account the events that happened before the ambiguous frames appeared.
-We can imitate this behaviour using \textbf{Clip-level} models that take as input multiple frames to refine the frame-level prediction.
-Clip-level models usually have a limited temporal knowledge but have the capabilities to understand motion patterns and directions which is very relevant for the prediction of activities.
-In contrast to frame-level models, clip-level models by design are less likely confused by a single or multiple local ambiguities as long as they remain sufficiently short relative to the temporal receptive window of the model.
-However, both frame and clip level models can have difficulties to differentiate frames that suffer from Global Ambiguities which is why additionally to the Stage 1, a Stage 2 Temporal Model can be used to address these challenges.
+A surgeon would still be able to resolve local ambiguities by considering the frames proceeding the ambiguous one. \\\textbf{Clip-level.} We can imitate the strategy to also consider proceeding frames using Clip-level models that take as input multiple frames to refine the frame-level prediction.
+Clip-level models usually have a limited temporal knowledge but have the ability to detect motion patterns and directions which is critical when predicting activities.
+In contrast to frame-level models, clip-level models are more resilient to local ambiguities by design.
+However, both frame and clip level models have trouble handling Global Ambiguities.
+Thus, using a Temporal Model in an additional training Stage can be used to address this challenge. \\\textbf{Models.} For the frame-level methods we build up on the many previous works in this domain by using the CNN based ResNet-50~\cite{He2016} model.
+Additionally, we utilize a novel visual transformer network Swin~\cite{Liu2021} into our study, that does not perform any convolutions but purely relies on self-attention, with state-of-the-art performance on the large scale Imagenet image classifcation task~\cite{deng2009imagenet}.
+Both models have a similar amount of parameters and memory requirements.
+For the Clip-level methods we choose the expanding architectures for efficient video recognition (X3D)~\cite{Feichtenhofer2020} based on 3D CNNs and residual layers, which outperform many methods with a substantially higher number of learnable parameter on the challenging kinetics human action dataset~\cite{Smaira2020}.